ovidiugabriel/pharen-racket/README.md

 ##### OOP and Namespace integration

+[Classes and Objects](https://docs.racket-lang.org/guide/classes.html)  in The Racket Guide introduces classes and objects.

+But for now ...

 Prefer using a more let's say pythonic approach here.
 So for an object method definiton, instead of having:

 ```clojure